Awards

 Awards and Funding

 The Taylor Center offers two funding opportunities to support Tulane students passionate about creating positive change in the world.
-The Changemaker Catalyst and Alvarez Spark Awards accept applications in the fall and spring semesters.
+Applications for the Changemaker Catalyst Award and the Victor C. Alvarez Spark Award are accepted in the fall and spring semesters.
 If you are a Tulane student ready to take the next step in your changemaker journey, we encourage you to review the detailed guidelines and apply!
 The deadline for Taylor Awards are November 15 and April 1 each academic year.

 The Changemaker Catalyst Award